marcuswhybrow/ray-peat-rodeo/README.md

 RP: Very well, thankyou.

 Did you know that speaker declarations aren't needed on every line.
-Only when the speaker changs.
+Only when the speaker changes.

 MW: I see.
 ````

 `RP` is a reserved shortname that always expands to `Ray Peat`.
 Custom speakers are defined in the markdown frontmatter as shown.
-If you don't know the name of the speaker, the reserved shortname `H` that always expands to `Host`.
+If you don't know the speaker's name, use the reserved shortname `H` that expands to `Host`.
+Or makeup your own speaker definitions.

 ## Citations

 Marking citations with double square brackets tells Ray Peat Rodeo to include them in the lookup index.
-And automatically provides the reader with a link pertenant to the citation type, as below.
+And automatically provides the reader with a link pertenant to the citation type.

 ````
 Citing a person such as [[William Blake]] is done with double square brackets. (outputs "William Blake") The text [[William Blake|displayed]] can be modified whilst preserving the citation (outputs "displayed")

-Book citations use the from [[Jerusalem -by- William Blake]]. (outputs "Jerusalem") Everything to the right of "-by-" is consider the primary author's full name.
+Book citations use the from [[Jerusalem -by- William Blake]]. (outputs "Jerusalem") Everything to the right of "-by-" is considered the primary author's full name.
-You can [[Jerusalem -by- William Blake|modify]] book's display text too (outputs "modify")
+You can [[Jerusalem -by- William Blake|modify]] a book's display text too (outputs "modify")

-[[doi:10.5860/choice.37-5129]] cites a scientific papers DOI number (outputs "10.5860/choice.37-5129") The "doi:" prefix declares everything to the right of it to be a DOI.
+[[doi:10.5860/choice.37-5129]] cites a scientific paper's DOI number (outputs "10.5860/choice.37-5129") The "doi:" prefix declares everything to the right of it to be a DOI.
 Again, you can [[doi:10.5860/choice.37-5129|give a pretty name too]] (outputs "give a pretty name too")

-For everything else, there's URLs: [[https://raypeat.rodeo]] (outputs "https://raypeat.rodeo") Anything beginning with "https://" or "http://" is valid.
+Link to URLs with [[https://raypeat.rodeo]] (outputs "https://raypeat.rodeo") Anything beginning with "https://" or "http://" is valid.
-And it can be modified [[https://raypeat.rodeo|like any citation]] (outputs "like any citation")
+And it can be modified [[https://raypeat.rodeo|like any citation]] (outputs "like any citation") If a link shouldn't appear in the lookup, index use regular markdown [link](https://google.com) syntax.

 RP: Citations can be [[https://raypeat.rodeo|combined]] with speaker declarations (see start of line).
 ````

 ## Timecodes

 Timecodes can be placed anywhere in a document who's source is a YouTube Video, or an mp3 file.
+Changes in the coversation are good places to specifiy a timecode.

 ````
 ---